abhisheks008/DL-Simplified/Global Land Cover Mapping using Image Processing/README.md

 ## 📢 Conclusion
 Based on the results we can draw the following conclusions:
 1. **YOLOv5:** The YOLOv5 model had an epoch loss of 0.020.
 This loss was lower compared to RetinaNet, hence it outperformed the RetinaNet model.
-I could use my GPU to train this model as it ised 3.07GB out of the 4GB memory my system has.
+I could use my GPU to train this model as it used 3.07GB out of the 4GB memory my system has.
 I was able to train with 5000 epochs on my terminal and 100 epochs in jupyter notebook.

 2. **RetinaNet:** I was successfully able to train YOLO using my GPU.
 However, that was not the case with RetinaNet.
-My GPU ran out of memory so I had to train this model using CPU.It could train to a maximum of 10 epochs using CPU.
+My GPU ran out of memory so I had to train this model using CPU.
+It could train to a maximum of 10 epochs using the CPU.
 This had an epoch loss of 7.188.
 This was higher than the YOLOv5 model.

 3. **VGG16:** I initially attempted to use VGG as one of my models.
 However, later in the process, I realized that VGG was ideal for object detection and not classification.
 Therefore, this model would work properly only if there was 1 class.
 But, in my case, I had 9 classes (including 'Null' as a class), so I could not continue using this model.